Scientific Integrity Policy

 Authorship is defined as 1) substantial contributions to conception and design, or acquisition of data, or analysis and interpretation of data; 2) drafting the abstract or revising it critically for important intellectual content; and 3) final approval of the version to be published.
 Authors should meet conditions 1, 2, and 3.

 Submission of an abstract to EB constitutes a commitment by the author(s) to scientifically defend their work in the format (poster, oral presentation, or both) assigned by the host society.
 Failure to do so, if not justified, may result in a notice of retraction in The FASEB Journal or may jeopardize future acceptance of abstracts.

 Only the first author may present the paper, unless prior approval has been received from the Executive Officer/Director of the society to which the abstract is submitted.
 The first author must find a replacement speaker if more than one of his/her abstracts is programmed at the same time.

 You may be first author of more than one volunteered scientific paper provided that each submission represents distinct research.

 Authors are not permitted to submit an abstract on work that has previously been published.
 Exception: if additional data/research is added to a previously published abstract the abstract may be accepted.

-The person designated in the abstract submission as the “Sponsor” on section 4 of the submission, attests to:
+The person designated in the abstract submission as the “Sponsor” on section four of the submission, attests to:

-- All authors adherence to the EB Scientific Integrity Policy (above)
+All authors adherence to the EB Scientific Integrity Policy

-- Their own eligibility to sponsor per the society eligibility grid
+Their own eligibility to sponsor per the society eligibility information

 The abstract submitter has the approval of all authors and sponsors listed in the application to publish and present the information contained in the abstract.